ThePieBaker90/On-The-Rim/Items/Consumables/Medicine/Glitterworld Medicine.md

 - **Consumable Type:**
 	- Medicine
 - **Effects:**
 	- May be used outside of combat to tend to a target creature within touch.
 The user must succeed a DC 5 wisdom (medical) check.
-If successful the target regains 8d12 hit points.
+If successful the target regains 8d12 hit points and removes [[Hemorrhage]] if they have it.
 	- May be used in combat as an action to quickly tend to a target creature within touch.
 The user must succeed a DC 10 wisdom (medical) check.
-If successful the target regains 4d12 hit points.
+If successful the target regains 4d12 hit points and removes [[Hemorrhage]] if they have it.
 - **Charges:**
 	- 1
 - **Value:**